How to complain about an Exercise Facility, or Exercise Professional in New Zealand

 Laying a complaint with the NZ Register of Exercise Professionals.

 Click here to go to the search engine.
-The search engine also lists Personal Trainers, however there are many more individuals registered that the search engine shows, so you can also email REPs to check if an individual is registered.
+The search engine lists Personal Trainers, however there are many more individuals registered that the search engine shows, so you can also email REPs to check if an individual is registered.
 If a person or a facility is registered with REPs you can complain on one of two grounds:

 (1) That an individual has broken the REPs Code of Ethical Conduct (this document can be found by clicking here)